Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Spike: Berserkers are rare but The chance that a Berserker is born increase 20 fold when a Cybervator has a child with a citizen which is why marriages between the two is prohibited.

+Max: Noo no no I don't believe you no I refuse to believe you

 Berserkers are cybervators that do not need to meditate in order to hyperlink with a cyber.beast. which makes them dangrous so they are killed. this is a secret known only by the highest ranked cybervators

 Spike wispers: You see it wasn't just any cyber.beast that killed your parents it was you.

+Max: Noooooo!
+Noooooooo!

 Spike: Whats wrong Max?
 Ha ha ha, You're not the paragon you thought you were are you

 Tomasina: don't listen to him he's lying

 Spike: and poor Yaharia had to sacrifice her self to save everyone else

+Max: Argh!
+Aah!

 Max goes berserk upon being told he killed his parents